emcuttsy/monoglot-anxiety/content/english/blog/real-language-stories-french-fast-and-slow.md

 images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/06/Language Stories - David.png"]
 sidebar = "right"
-subtitle = "For David Guy, learning French took a false start, a 44 year break, 9 months from A1 to B2, and 4 years to C1" tags = ["French"] title = "Real Language Stories: French, Fast and Slow" type = ""
+subtitle = "For David Guy, learning French took a false start, a 44 year break, 9 months from A1 to B2, and 4 years to C1" summary = "My language learning journey started in an American high school.
+I studied French for four years.
+I was a serious student.
+I had always felt drawn to the language by way of my family history — my ancestors on my mother’s side were French, and many generations of her family lived in French-speaking Quebec, Canada.
+Learning French was, to me, a way to connect to that heritage." tags = ["French"] title = "Real Language Stories: French, Fast and Slow" type = ""